bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Absolutely" Adrex replied, fumbling in his satchel, before he made a pause, looking a bit around for nothing but his own thoughts.

-"Point of order: gears, then rockets", as he took of his back, and went to the workshop in the back.
+"Point of order: gears, then rockets", as he took off his back, and went to the workshop in the back.
 "Come - you have to see them in action".

 As he walked past Yurgunn, she lit up even more: